 return that is usually based on the movement in the value of reference assets such as a share index, security or other asset.
-Some issuers also call their structured products names such as 'exchange traded notes', 'exchange traded commodities', 'exchange traded international securities' or 'trackers'.
-While some of these names sound similar to 'exchange traded funds', these structured
+Some issuers give their structured products names such as 'exchange traded notes', 'exchange traded commodities', 'exchange traded international securities' or 'trackers'.
+While some of these names sound similar to 'exchange traded funds', they are quite